Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

 <code id='drain-alloc-log'>drainAllocationsLog()</code>
 :   When `trackingAllocationSites` is `true`, this method returns an array of
-    allocation sites (as [captured stacks][saved-frame]) for recent `Object` allocations within the set of debuggees. *Recent* is defined as the `maxAllocationsLogLength` most recent `Object` allocations since the last call to `drainAllocationsLog`.
+    allocation sites (as [captured stacks][saved-frame]) for recent `Object` allocations within the set of debuggees.
+Entries for objects allocated with no JavaScript frames on the stack are `null`. *Recent* is defined as the `maxAllocationsLogLength` most recent `Object` allocations since the last call to `drainAllocationsLog`.
 Therefore, calling this method effectively clears the log.